No Government Liability in Michigan if Engaged in a Governmental Function

 An activity that is expressly or impliedly mandated or authorized by constitution, statute, local charter or ordinance, or other law.
 Governmental function includes an activity performed on public or private property by a sworn law enforcement officer within the scope of the law enforcement officer’s authority, as directed or assigned by his or her public employer for the purpose of public safety.

-Governmental immunity is designed to protect governmental agencies from having to weigh the potential for lawsuits every time they attempt to take governmental action.
+Governmental immunity is designed to protect government agencies from having to weigh the potential for lawsuits every time they attempt to take governmental action.
 Without immunity in some form, many governmental functions would cease to exist, as the costs and consequences associated with having to continuously defend against lawsuits would outweigh the potential benefits of taking any action.

-Exceptions to the General Rule of Immunity
+Exceptions to the General Rule of Government Immunity in Michigan

 - Maintenance of public highways